sgillis/repenv/md/slides.md

 ### Pro

-* Completely reproducible environment
+* Completely reproducible environment, much faster than VMs
 * Managing and linking multiple services is easy
-* Much faster than VMs
+* *Easy to distribute, including versioning (push, pull via a docker registry)*
+* *Used by industry giants (Google, Amazon, Spotify, ...)*

 ---